molura/youtube/README.md

 # Laravel 5 - YouTube Uploader

+This is a W.I.P fork.
+Use the original repo at https://github.com/JoeDawson/youtube for live apps.

-If you've ever needed to upload videos to a single YouTube channel from your Laravel 5 application, then hopefully this is the package for you.
+If you've ever needed to upload videos to a single YouTube channel from your Laravel 5.x application, then hopefully this is the package for you.

+## PERSONAL TODOS (Ash)

+ -  error handling for specific service related issues and smart handling.
+ -  validation methods for api methods so we can throw errors before calling the remote server.
+ 	- **setTags** needs to be less than 500 chars with spaces counted towards the 500 char limit.
+ 	- **setThumbnail** is only available for verified accounts.
+It will fail on new accounts with a service error.
+ -  Channel Summary wrapper.
+ -  Convert Google_Client to a trait.
+ -  Fixed input types for all methods.
+ -  Implement exponetial backoff strategy for Chuck size.

 ## Installation